GitError/python/README.md

 # python-lib

-A collection of python scripts and code snippets from various projects and courses (DataCamp, PluralSight, Udemy).
+collection of python scripts and code snippets from various projects and courses (datacamp, pluralsight, udemy etc.)